Best Practices

 PR Tracking and Reminder Tools

 Tools like LinearB offer features specifically designed to manage and track pull requests.
 They can help you monitor PR sizes, send automated reminders about pending reviews, and visualize team workloads to prevent burnout.
-By providing visibility into the PR process, these tools help identify bottlenecks and keep the workflow moving.
-Prompt reviews and distributed responsibility are key to improving your code review process and reducing cycle time.

-Measure and Monitor PR Cycle Time
+Measuring and Monitoring PR Cycle Time

 After implementing strategies to optimize your PR process, consistent measurement and monitoring are crucial.
 This helps you understand the impact of your efforts and identify areas for further improvement.
-Tracking key metrics, setting realistic goals, and using data-driven insights are essential for continuous optimization.

 Key Metrics to Track